 - Boston sight lens

 Rigid gas permeable (GP) contact lenses are most commonly prescribed.
 If eyeglasses or soft contact lenses cannot control keratoconus, then gas permeable (GP) contact lenses are usually the preferred treatment They provide a smooth, artificial surface to mask the "peaks and valleys" of the keratoconic cornea, in turn providing the best vision.
 The keratoconus center at Hartsdale Family Eyecvare uses a variety of lens designs, and the best contact lens for you will be determined following a complete evaluation.
 But GP contact lenses can be less comfortable to wear than soft lenses.
 Also, fitting contact lenses on a keratoconic cornea is challenging and time-consuming.
 You can expect frequent return visits to fine-tune the fit and the prescription, especially if the keratoconus continues to progress.

-Specialty soft contact lenses: These lenses are thicker soft contact lens designs that are able to offer comfort and clear vision in many cases when regular soft contact lenses are not able to successfully correct the high degree of astigmatism associated with kerataconus and other corneal eye disease.
+These lenses are thicker soft contact lens designs that are able to offer comfort and clear vision in many cases when regular soft contact lenses are not able to successfully correct the high degree of astigmatism associated with keratoconus and other corneal eye diseases.